-- Cybercrime damage costs to hit $6 trillion annually by 2021.
+- Cybercrime damage costs to hit $6 trillion annually in the next 5 years.

 - 55% of attacks are internal actors abusing access they were entrusted with.

-- Global ransomware damage costs are predicted to exceed $5 billion in 2017.
+- Global ransomware damage costs are predicted to exceed $5 billion this year.

 - In 60% of cyber breaches, attackers are able to compromise an organisation in minutes.